 - Calculation of 10% limit: A US securities holder is a person resident in the United States.
 In determining whether a holder is a US resident, a bidder must look through the record ownership of securities held by brokers, dealers, banks, and other nominees located in the United States, the target company's jurisdiction of incorporation and the jurisdiction that is the primary trading market of the target securities.
 The Tier I eligibility calculation may be made any time within the period commencing 60 days prior to and ending 30 days after the date of announcement of the transaction.
 Securities held by persons (whether US or foreign) owning more than 10% of the class of securities sought in the tender offer are no longer excluded from the Tier I eligibility calculation (whereas securities held by the bidder and securities convertible into or exchangeable for the subject securities are still excluded). - Alternative average daily trading volume test: There is an alternative Tier I eligibility test based on trading volume to determine US ownership in limited situations where an issuer or bidder is unable to complete the "look-through" analysis of the percentage of holders of the subject securities who are resident in the United States.
 To qualify, among other things, the average daily trading volume for the subject securities in the United States over a 12-month period ending no more than 60 days before the announcement of the transaction must not be more than 10% of the average daily trading volume on a worldwide basis, information indicating otherwise must not be in annual information published by the target, and the acquiror must not have a reason to know that target's US ownership levels do not qualify.
-14
+One of the average daily trading trading trading trading the target, and the acquiror must not have a reason to know that target's US ownership levels do not qualify.